top of page

 Enquiries to: Ellen Parnavelas - E.Parnavelas@gold.ac.uk

-Editorial board: Abi Curtis, Elizabeth English, Joan Haran, Una McCormack, Paul March-Russell, C. Palmer-Patel, Aishwarya Subramanian and Sheree Renee Thomas
+Editorial board: Abi Curtis, Elizabeth English, Joan Haran, Una McCormack, Paul March-Russell, C. Palmer-Patel, Aishwarya Subramanian, Sheree Renee Thomas and Aliya Whiteley

 Follow us at: https://twitter.com/GoldSF_Books